Scientific Large Language Models: A Survey on Biological & Chemical Domains: Textual Scientific Large Language Models

 \paratitle{Evaluation Metric.} To quantitatively measure the performance of Text-Sci-LLMs, one can utilize the standard metrics commonly employed in the field of machine learning.
 These include Accuracy, Precision, Recall, and F1-score, which are particularly well-suited for discriminative tasks such as multiple choice and judgment questions.
 For generative tasks such as question-answering, it is evaluated by measuring the similarity of the LLM's output and the ground-truth.
 These similarity metrics include (but not limited to): \begin{itemize} \item \paratitle{BLEU} (Bilingual Evaluation Understudy)~\cite{papineni2002bleu} is a popular metric for evaluating machine translation.
 BLEU gives a score between 0 and 1 (often expressed as a percentage), where higher scores indicate better translation quality.
 However, It does not account for the semantic meaning of words and can sometimes rate unnatural translations highly if they have a high n-gram overlap with the reference. \item \paratitle{ROUGE} (Recall-Oriented Understudy for Gisting Evaluation)~\cite{lin2004rouge} is primarily used to evaluate automatic text summarization and machine translation.
 It compares the overlap of n-grams, word sequences, and word pairs between the generated text and a set of reference texts.
 Higher ROUGE scores signify stronger alignment between the automatic summary and the reference summaries. \item \paratitle{BERT-Score}~\cite{zhang2019bertscore} leverages the contextual embeddings from BERT to evaluate the quality of text generation.
 It compares the similarity of BERT embeddings between the generated candidate and reference texts.
-BERT-Score addresses some limitations of BLEU and ROUGE, as it considers the context and semantic meaning of words, leading to a potentially more accurate assessment of text generation quality. \end{itemize}
+BERT-Score addresses some limitations of BLEU and ROUGE, as it considers the context and semantic meaning of words, leading to a potentially more accurate assessment of text generation quality. \item \paratitle{LLM-Score} involves using an LLM with a carefully designed prompt to evaluate the quality of generated text.
+The LLM is prompted to assess the coherence, relevance, and accuracy of the output compared to the reference answer.